LeonardoSardagna/LeonardoSardagna/README.md

 # Hey 👋 What's up?

 My name is Leonardo, and I began my journey in the field of technology in 2023 when I enrolled in Systems Analysis and Development at university.
-During this time, I further developed my interest in development, which led me to deeply explore languages and technologies such as HTML, CSS, JavaScript, React, TypeScript, Java, and Spring Boot.
+Over time, my interest evolved from development to IT infrastructure, leading me to explore areas such as Windows Server, Linux, Docker, Databases, and Cloud Computing (AWS and Azure).

-With a focus on back-end development in Java, I am committed to mastering these technologies to create efficient and scalable solutions.

-I am currently seeking an internship opportunity in technology where I can apply and expand my knowledge, collaborate with experienced professionals, and contribute to the development of innovative solutions.
+I am currently an IT Infrastructure Intern at T-Systems Brasil, focused on deepening my knowledge in infrastructure to design secure, efficient, and scalable environments.

 <img align="right" height="200" src="https://mir-s3-cdn-cf.behance.net/project_modules/hd/06f21a161921919.63cd7887d0a70.gif"  />